Welcome to the Premier Website for Professional Business Analysis

 Financial Statement Audience 2

-Materiality For Lenders and Bond Rating Agencies
+Materiality for Lenders and Bond Rating Agencies

 Potential lenders and bond rating agencies are another report audience.
 This audience, of course, must judge the firm's creditworthiness.
 Here, the audience tries to answer questions such as these:

-• Firstly, can the company service it's debt load if it takes on still more debt?
+• Firstly, can the company service its debt load if it takes on still more debt?

 • Secondly, what is the firm's level of leverage?